-You should encrypt any sensitive data which leaves the secure confines of your firm’s network.
-You will need software systems to control this as typically you cannot rely on employees to do it.
+You should be encrypting any sensitive data which leaves your network.
+To do this, you need software systems in place since you cannot rely on employees alone.
 It only takes a lost USB stick, laptop or phone to deliver a severe blow to a business.

 2. Endpoint protection

-Businesses should also have effective security policies in place governing the use of these devices.
-As many employees will store their email and other documents on their smartphones and tablets, your security policy should cover things such as password complexity, downloads and automatic locking of the device.
+Businesses should also have security policies in place governing the use of devices.
+Since employees store sensitive information like emails or documents on their smartphones and tablets.
+Your security policy must cover areas like password complexity, downloads and screen locks.

 3. Email content control

-As users often sent confidential information and document via email, it has a high potential for data leak.
-Content filtering uses deep content inspection technology to scan email text, images and attachments, to flag up potential threats.
-It can also alert administrators if a user tries to send sensitive or restricted material.
+As users often send confidential information and documents via email, it has a high potential for a data leak.
+Using content filtering allows deep content inspection technology to scan for potential threats.
+Email text, images and attachments can all be scanned this way to flag up potential leaks.

 4. Intelligent firewalls

-Along with email, IM and internet use also present a risk to your data.
-Firewalls can protect individual computers and whole networks from security threats and can take automatic action against potential data leaks, unauthorised access or malicious behaviour by either notifying the administrator or by blocking the action.
+Alongside email, IM and Internet use also present a risk to your data.
+Firewalls can protect individual computers and whole networks from security threats.
+But they can also take automatic action against potential data leaks, unauthorised access or malicious behaviour.
+This is achieved by notifying the administrator or by blocking the action.